Agree with our rating?

 MBF Leasing Review Table of Contents

 - Costs & Contract: MBF Leasing offers 48-month, non-cancellable equipment leases that often cost many times the purchase price of the equipment.

-- Complaints & Service: MBF Leasing has received more than 750 public complaints.
+- Complaints & Service: MBF Leasing complaints number more than 750 on public complaints forums.

-- BBB Rating: As Northern Leasing Systems, MBF Leasing has a “D+” rating with the Better Business Bureau and has received 106 complaints and 17 reviews across 3 profiles in the past 3 years.
+- BBB Rating: As Northern Leasing Systems, MBF Leasing had a “D+” rating with the Better Business Bureau and has received 106 complaints and 17 reviews across 3 profiles in the past 3 years before shutting down.

 - Sales & Marketing: MBF Leasing allows independent sales agents to package its equipment leases with other merchant accounts and has received an extremely high number of merchant complaints about its sales practices.